Non simple blow ups for the Nirenberg problem on half spheres: Introduction and statement of the results

-In this paper we consider the Nirenberg problem on standard half spheres $(\mathbb{S}^n_+,g_0)$ in which one prescribes simultaneously the scalar curvature to be a function $K \in C^2(\mathbb{S}^n_+)$ and the boundary mean curvature to be zero.
+In this paper we consider a Nirenberg type problem on standard half spheres $(\mathbb{S}^n_+,g_0)$ consisting of prescribing simultaneously the scalar curvature to be a function $K \in C^3(\mathbb{S}^n_+)$ and the boundary mean curvature to be zero.
 This amounts to solve the following boundary value problem